Please note that Tapas no longer supports Internet Explorer.

 Kael stood up suddenly.
 “She’s not.”

-Ezryn arched an eyebrow.
+Ezryn arched with an eyebrow.
 “You sound certain.”

 “I am certain,” Kael growled.
 “She was cold, alone, and barely breathing.
-Whatever she is—or was—right now she’s just a girl who needs help.
+Whatever she is—or was—right now, she’s just a girl who needs help.
 We can’t leave her here to die.”

 “Since when do you care about strangers?”
 Lirael asked softly, not unkindly.

 Kael turned his head sharply.
-“Since I had to dig one out of a stone cocoon and she looked at me like I was the first person she ever saw.”
+“Since I had to dig one out of a stone cocoon, and she looked at me like I was the first person she ever saw.”

 Lirael blinked.